BrendanTWhite/morplees/docs/ERD.md

         Family   ||--|{ User         : restrictOnDelete
 ````

-*Note* - when a `Recipe` is deleted, any related `SLRecipe`s
+*Note* - when a `Recipe` is deleted, any related `SLRecipes`
-should be deleted via cascading, but the `SLItem`s should
+should be deleted via cascading, but the `SLItems` should
 remain (with a null parent).

 Which means the `SLRecipe` -{ `SLItem` join must be set
 to `nullOnDelete`.

-Therefore, when the user deletes a `SLRecipe` from a
+However, when the user deletes a `SLRecipe` from a
-`ShoppingList` (and we can reasonably assume that they want
+`ShoppingList`, we can reasonably assume that they want
-the `SLItem`s to vanish too), we will need to
+the `SLItem`s to vanish too.
+Therefore we will need to
 explicitly delete the `SLItem`s before deleting the `SLRecipe`.